MHKiT-Software/MHKiT/docs/source/installation.rst

 MHKiT-Python
 -------------

 `MHKiT-Python <https://github.com/MHKiT-Code-Hub/MHKiT-Python>`_ requires Python (3.6 or 3.7), and has several Python package dependencies.
 Refer to the `Python website <https://www.python.org/>`_ for information on installing and using Python.
-Python distributions, such as the `Anacaonda Python Distribution <https://www.anaconda.com/distribution/>`_, are recommended to manage the Python interface.
+Python distributions, such as the `Anaconda Python Distribution <https://www.anaconda.com/distribution/>`_, are recommended to manage the Python interface.

 Requirements